Supplier Code of Conduct

 Safeguarding Information and Property

-IWG expects Suppliers not to misuse or misappropriate IWG’s physical assets and proprietary information.
-All such information and data must be kept confidential and protected from any unauthorised access, destruction, use, modification, and disclosure, through appropriate organisational and technical controls.
+IWG expects suppliers not to misuse or misappropriate IWG’s physical assets and proprietary information.
+All such information and data must be kept confidential and protected from any unauthorized access, destruction, use, modification, and disclosure, through appropriate organisational and technical controls.
 Suppliers must respect the intellectual property rights of all third parties.

 Reporting Concerns and Non-retaliation

-All employees (whether directly employed or not) are provided with means by which to raise their concerns about any of these requirements.
+All employees (whether directly or indirectly employed) are provided with means by which to raise their concerns about any of these requirements.
+(Insert link here)

 Processes are in place to ensure that employees who raise concerns and speak up in good faith are protected from retaliation.